 With Roberto Menescal, Stacey recorded Tenderly (Sony), an intimate collection of standards that showcases her crystalline voice and Menescal’s warm guitar.
 Jazzwise Magazine referred to the album as “an extremely beautiful meeting of minds” It is Menescal’s only full album as a jazz guitarist and demonstrates the debt he owes to the great Barney Kessel.
 As Kent’s first standards album in a decade, it shows her increasingly impressive and maturing interpretative gifts.

 Whilst the COVID 19 pandemic has put Stacey’s concert appearances on pause, she has been busy recording from home and staying in touch with her fans through social media.
-She has recently released a single of Bob Marley’s Three Little Birds, a message of hope for these troubled times, as well as the EP, Christmas In The Rockies (Token 2020).
-She is also working on a series of EPs with her long-standing accompanist, Art Hirahara and more singles are planned for the new year.
-Her forthcoming studio album, Summer Me, Winter Me, is now planned for release in the fall of 2021.
+She has recently released several recordings including Bob Marley’s Three Little Birds and Bill Wither’s Lovely Day, with messages of hope for these troubled times, as well as the EP, Christmas In The Rockies (Token 2020).
+Stacey is also currently releasing a series of singles with her long-standing piano accompanist, Art Hirahara, entitled Songs From Other Places, which will include, among others, new original songs from Jim Tomlinson & Kazuo Ishiguro.

 Songs From Other Places will be released as a full album in autumn, 2021.
 Her forthcoming studio album, Summer Me, Winter Me, originally scheduled for release in October 2020 is now planned for release sometime in 2022.